Titanic (1997 film): Plot

-In 1996, aboard the research vessel Akademik Mstislav Keldysh, Brock Lovett and his team search the wreck of RMS Titanic.
-They recover a safe they hope contains a necklace with a large diamond known as the Heart of the Ocean.
-Instead, they only find a drawing of a young nude woman wearing the necklace.
-The sketch is dated April 14, 1912, the same day the Titanic struck the iceberg that caused it to sink.
-Rose Dawson Calvert, the woman in the drawing, is brought aboard Keldysh, and recounts her experiences.
+In 1996, aboard the research vessel Akademik Mstislav Keldysh, treasure hunter Brock Lovett and his team explore the wreck of RMS Titanic, hoping to find a necklace known as the Heart of the Ocean.
+Instead, they recover a safe containing a drawing of a young woman wearing the necklace.
+The sketch is dated April 14, 1912, the day the Titanic struck an iceberg and sank, resulting in about 1,500 deaths.
+After seeing a television report about the discovery, centenarian Rose Dawson Calvert contacts Lovett, revealing she is the woman in the drawing.
+Hoping she can help locate the necklace, Lovett brings Rose and her granddaughter aboard the Keldysh, where Rose recounts her experience on Titanic.